In greyness the weather swung and basked,

 What a festival of souls deeply tailored to life,

-Once there were songs of this kind of strive.
+Once there were songs of this kind of strife.

 Days flitter away, never sitting, never sitting